0xGusMcCrae/aave-liquidator-bot/README.md

 Bot will then use a deployed liquidator contract to get a flashloan from AAVE to liquidate the account

-I don't expect this bot to be competitive on mainnet(arbitrum) anytime soon - my goal is simply to get it to work.
+I don't expect this bot to be competitive (or safe) on mainnet(arbitrum) - my goal is simply to get it to work.